tryal-ai/tryal-docs/source/includes/tryals/_create.md

   - averages
 ```

-Arguably the most powerful feature of Tryal.AI is the ability to filter what questions appear on the material you generate.
+Arguably the most powerful feature of Tryal.AI is the ability to filter what topics and subtopics appear on the material you generate.
 This allows an unparalleled level of control over the material Tryal.AI can produce.
-Information on currently available topics is retrievable via the `/tryals/topics` endpoint.
+Information on currently available topics is retrievable via the [<span class="get">get</span> /tryals/topics](#get-tryals-topics) endpoint.
 This endpoint will return a listing of each topic as a key of the JSON object, and each subtopic as an array there in.

 With these topic and subtopics you can now indicate what topics you wish to exclude.
 To exclude an entire topic, simply include it in the array for exclude e.g.